!Let's Talk! Button

 Warning Signs

 FeLV is typically asymptomatic at first.
 It doesn’t always progress at the same rate; however, symptoms can appear in just a few weeks.
 Some things to look for include lethargy, weight loss, respiratory issues, and fever.
 However, because it’s an immunity issue, this disease can present in many ways, such as through skin infections.
-Ask your vet for more information.
+It’s important to be aware of various feline health issues, including common problems like hairballs.
+Learn more about Hairball Awareness Day to stay informed about your cat’s health.
+Ask your vet for more information on feline leukemia virus and other feline health concerns.

 Care

 A FeLV-positive diagnosis isn’t good, but it isn’t the end of the world.
 Fluffy will need some extra TLC: you’ll need to be diligent about keeping her things clean and making sure she stays inside.
-FeLV-positive cats also need more frequent veterinary appointments.
+FeLV-positive cats also need more frequent veterinary appointments, which may include veterinary diagnostics to monitor their health status.
 However, with good TLC, your furry friend can still lead a wonderful life … or nine!

 Do you have questions about FeLV?
 Contact us, your Brampton, ON pet hospital, today!